Hitler's prophecy: War against the United States

 On 11 December 1941, Germany declared war on the United States in the wake of the Pearl Harbor attack.
 The next day, Hitler gave a speech in the Reich Chancellery to Nazi Party leaders.
 Hitler discussed the Pearl Harbor attack and the Nazi war on the Eastern Front, expressing his expectation of a glorious future after Germany's eventual victory.
 Then he referenced his prophecy, saying:

 Kershaw writes that Hitler's tone was "more menacing and vengeful than ever".
 Herf notes that the speech further emphasized the causal connection between the war and the Holocaust.
 According to Longerich, Hitler intended to indicate that the systematic murder of Jews that was already underway in the Soviet Union, Poland, and Serbia, should be continued and extended.
 Historian Christian Gerlach writes that Hitler "never before [referred to his prophecy] as clearly, as unambiguously"; Gerlach argues that this meeting was Hitler's announcement of his decision to murder all of the Jews in Europe.
-According to Evans, the theory that Hitler gave the order at this point has been rejected in favor of the theory that Nazi decision-making evolved gradually over time, and Gerlach subsequently distanced himself from the claim.
+According to Evans, the theory that Hitler gave the order at this point has been rejected in favor of the theory that Nazi decision-making evolved gradually over time.
 Browning writes that "Hitler gave no explicit order but made unmistakably clear that his prophecy... had to be taken utterly literally".

 On 16 December, Nazi official Hans Frank repeated the prophecy in similar words to those Hitler had used five days earlier, adding: "What is to happen to the Jews?
 Do you believe they’ll be accommodated in village settlements in the Ostland?
 They said to us in Berlin: why are you giving us all this trouble? ...
 Liquidate them yourselves!...
 We must destroy the Jews wherever we find them."
 According to Frank, the war could not be considered a complete success unless the Jews were exterminated.
 Without receiving a written order from Hitler, he understood that the Jews were to be exterminated, although the details had not been worked out at that time.